seanj06/Football-Quiz-P2/README.md

  - #### First time users

-   - As a first time user i want clear instructions on how to start the game.
+   - As a first time user I want clear instructions on how to start the game.

-   - As a first time user i want to be able to play the quiz on multiple devices.
+   - As a first time user I want to be able to play the quiz on multiple devices.

-   - As a first time user i want to be given information on my progress in the quiz.
+   - As a first time user I want to be given information on my progress in the quiz.

-   - As a first time user i want to be able to make a username.
+   - As a first time user I want to be able to make a username.

   ### 2. Design